simonachkar/redux-app/README.md

 export default connect()(Blue)
 ```

-By wrapping the component it will give us access to the `dispatch` function, that will be accessable from the props, and `dispatch` will allow us to trigger the action (`addNoticaction`).
+By wrapping the component it will give us access to the `dispatch` function, that will be accessible from the props, and `dispatch` will allow us to trigger the action (`addNoticaction`).

 Pass `dispatch` to the arrow function: